Discrepancy Minimization in Input-Sparsity Time

 \paragraph{Rodamap.}

-We organize the paper as follows.
-In Section~\ref{sec:prel} we give the preliminaries of the paper, including the notations we use, the definitions and some useful results from prior works.
+We organize the appendix as follows.
+In Section~\ref{sec:prel}, we give the preliminaries of the paper, including the notations we use, the definitions and some useful results from prior works.
 In Section~\ref{sec:sketch}, we provide previous tools and results on sketching.
 In Section~\ref{sec:alg_proj}, we present our first result, a fast algorithm of projecting matrix into small rows.
 In Section~\ref{sec:her_min}, we present the final algorithm of hereditary minimize.
-In Section~\ref{sec:par_color} we present the second main result, the fast partial coloring algorithm.
-In Section~\ref{sec:fast_maintain} we discuss the fast maintaining algorithm we use to boost the running time.
+In Section~\ref{sec:par_color}, we present the second main result, the fast partial coloring algorithm.
+In Section~\ref{sec:fast_maintain}, we discuss the fast maintaining algorithm we use to boost the running time.
 In Section~\ref{sec:impl_lss}, we provide our implicit leverage score sampling algorithm.
 In Section~\ref{sec:chernoff_sampling}, we give a sparsification tool for the matrix that has pattern $A^\top A$.
 In Section~\ref{sec:boud_seek}, we provide the algorithm to find proper step size in Partial Coloring algorithm.
 In Section~\ref{sec:experiments}, we provide empirical validation of the efficiency of our algorithm.